-A lean project management system is inspired by Toyota where they use the following principles;
+A lean project management system is inspired by Toyota where they use the following principles called 3MUs of Kaizen;

 Anything you do or deploy resources that do not add any value to the project or deliver any benefit to project stakeholders is called Muda

 Muri is doing the most stuff under pressure, over-stress and this not good to any kind of resources.
 It will lead to more waste product which is undesirable at any stage of the project.
 Lean project Management applies this principle to deliver a better result and ultimately respect the resources.

 Mura is doing the same things in an inconsistent way.
 This can be overcome by applying standardization to procedures.

 Lean Project Management Techniques

 Some Lean management techniques don’t necessarily translate well to project environment like Six Sigma some of them do like DAMIAC, Agile Project Management, KANBAN, Plan – Do – Review that is a scrum methodology.

 There is the number of methodologies and techniques to implement lean project management a careful observation can help which one is to chose.

 Here, is the list of all the lean methodologies

 - Six Sigma – Focus on Quality & Waste Elimination

 - Deming Cycle – PDCA (Plan-Do-Check-Act)

-Kanban: Eliminates backlogs of work in progress to keep workflow smooth.
+- Kanban: Eliminates backlogs of work in progress to keep the workflow smooth.